 - Growth in emotional, spiritual, and relational health resulting in observable love for God and neighbor.

-- An in-depth comprehension, analysis, and evaluation of the intersections of theology and culture with the goal of strengthening the active witness of the church in society and the academy.
+- A comprehension, analysis, and evaluation of the intersections of theology and culture with the goal of strengthening the active witness of the church in society and the academy.

 - Intercultural competence for the purpose of advancing the Gospel of Jesus Christ.